Table of Contents

 Arguments against

-The arguments against taking the bait relies on the age-old forum mantra of 'don't feed the trolls' (DNFTT), also called 'deny recognition', since it's often believed that responses will only encourage their behavior.
-While it's tempting to reply with a lame quip, clapback, dunk, roast, or one-liner, like a poorly-written cutscene, please keep in mind that replying amplifies the troll's visibility, expanding their reach.4)
+The arguments against taking the bait relies on that ancient forum mantra of “do not feed the trolls” (DNFTT), alternatively deny recognition, since it was often believed that responses only encourage their behavior.
+While it's tempting to reply with a lame quip, clapback, dunk, roast, or one-liner, like a poorly-written cutscene, please keep in mind that replying will amplifies their visibility and expand their reach.4)

 Notes

-- For the Christians and the Judaists, you may be interested in the fact that 'Proverbs 26:4-5' does argue against taking the bait, but applying religion to the internet is an extremely tall task.
+- For the Christians and Judaists, the Old Testament, specifically 'Proverbs 26:4-5', argues against taking the bait, but trying to apply religion to the internet is an extremely tall task.